By: Andrea Jones, MD, FAAP

 - Those with weak immune systems due to illness or treatments

-- Additional risk factors for severe RSV infections include low birth weight, having siblings, maternal smoking during pregnancy, exposure to secondhand smoke in the home, history of atopy (allergies/eczema), not breastfeeding, and being around children in a child care setting or living in crowded living conditions.
+- Additional risk factors for severe RSV infections include low birth weight, having siblings, a mother's smoking during pregnancy, exposure to secondhand smoke in the home, history of allergies and eczema, not breastfeeding, and being around children in a child care setting or living in crowded living conditions.

 When should you call the doctor?